 Recent advancements in refrigeration and plastics have given rise to wet-aging, an efficient process that capitalizes on our ability to vacuum-seal meat.
 This method locks in moisture thanks to the vacuum-seal, resulting in a greater yield and fresher-tasting beef than what you get from dry-aging.
 Because of the desirable yield, wet-aging is the industry standard among beef distributors and retail stores.

 Not all wet-aged steaks are given the same time for enzymes to work their magic, though.
 Many grocery stores wet-age for a week or less because of rapid inventory turnover, leading to a less tender cut of meat.
-All BBQGuys USA Premium Cuts steaks, on the other hand, are currently wet-aged for 28 days to guarantee the most tender product possible.
-Studies show significant tenderizing occurs within the first 21 days of aging, but we go an extra week to reach the peak of flavor.
+Studies show significant tenderizing occurs within the first 21 days of aging.

 So, what’s better: the nuttier flavor of dry-aged steak, or the freshness of wet-aged steak?
 It’s entirely up to you, and truly the only difference between properly wet-aged and dry-aged beef.
 We encourage you to try both if you can — if anything, it’s a good excuse to eat more steak!